 The Ontario SPCA reached a major milestone, performing its 100,000th spay/neuter procedure since it began offering high volume spay/neuter services to the public in 2009.

-Based on the number of animals that we see come into our animal centres every year and in an effort to help reduce pet overpopulation, the Ontario SPCA operates two high volume, high quality spay and neuter clinics.
+Based on the number of animals that we see come into our animal centres every year and in an effort to help reduce pet overpopulation, the Ontario SPCA operates two high volume, high quality spay and neuter services.
 These are the Ontario SPCA Centre Veterinary Hospital, near Newmarket, and the Ontario SPCA Marion Vernon Memorial Animal Clinic in Barrie.
-Through these clinics, we serve the public, shelters and rescue groups, regardless of geography or income level.
+Through these services, we serve the public, shelters and rescue groups, regardless of geography or income level.

 Spay/Neuter: Making a difference in community in Ontario